 Study items to be considered include, but are not limited to:

-– concepts, coverage, vision and use cases of e-services based on DLT;
+– concepts, coverage, vision and use cases of digital services based on DLT;

-– characteristics and requirements for e-services based on DLT;
+– characteristics and requirements for digital services based on DLT;

-– architectural framework and communication technologies of e- services based on DLT;
+– architectural framework and communication technologies for digital services based on DLT;

-– analysis and evaluation of the current status of DLT and its maturity to support e-services;
+– analysis and evaluation of the current status of DLT and its maturity to support digital services;

-– investigate the relations between DLT, digital fiat currencies and crypto tokens, including management, exchange and transactions, etc.;
+– investigate the relations between DLT, digital fiat currencies, crypto tokens, and digital assets, including management, exchange and transactions, etc

 – define general requirements and framework for DLT;

-– research security and privacy aspects related to e-services based on DLT;
+– research security and privacy aspects related to digital services based on DLT;

-– examine means for extending online trust in the context of e-services using DLT;
+– investigate the relations between DLT, artificial intelligence, metaverse, web3.0 and other emerging technologies, examine means for extending digital trust in the context of digital services using DLT;

 – identify stakeholders with whom ITU-T could collaborate further on and potential collective actions and specific next steps.

-NOTE – This Question will take into consideration identified policy and regulatory implications of application of DLT in e-services.
+NOTE – This Question will take into consideration identified policy and regulatory implications of application of DLT in digital services.

 3 Tasks